our approach

 In 2022/23 we adapted our approach to focus on increasing seed loan repayment rates: we asked farmers for a down payment against their seed loan.
 We worked with 150 farmers again but focused on one village.
 This proved effective and seed loan repayment increased significantly in 2022/23 with repayments up to 50%.
 Sorghum yields however remained stubbornly low.
 The most critical factor was late planting, due to the fact that farmers were prioritizing their maize crop for early planting, but planting spacing was another contributing factor.

-Following the comparative success of the sorghum crop during the 2023/24 drought, in 2024/25 we doubled the number of farmers we worked with: supporting 200 smallholders in Kalomo district as well as collaborating with CRS Zambia to provide market access for an additional 100 smallholders in the neighboring district (Zimba).
-Having seen for themselves the resilience of sorghum, farmers for the first time prioritized sorghum and planted early: by November 40% of farmers had already planted their sorghum.
-The combination of early planting, an expansion of our ferilizer loans and more or less ‘normal’ rains led to a bumper harvest: farmers sold almost 200MT of sorghum a x20 increase compared to the previous four seasons when we aggregated a maximum of 10MT.
+In 2024/25 we doubled the number of farmers we worked with: supporting 200 smallholders in Kalomo as well as collaborating with CRS Zambia to provide market access for an additional 100 smallholders in the neighboring district (Zimba).
+Having seen for themselves the resilience of sorghum, farmers for the first time prioritized sorghum and planted early.
+In order to support soil health we switch from traditional granular fertilizer to foliar fertilizer.
+The combination of early planting, an expansion of our fertilizer loans and good rains led to a good harvest: farmers sold almost 200MT of sorghum compared to only 10MT in previous season.